SAML-Toolkits/python-saml/README.md

 General description
 -------------------

-OneLogin's SAML Python toolkit lets you turn you Python application into an SP (Service Provider) that can connect to a IdP (Identity Provider).
+OneLogin's SAML Python toolkit lets you turn your Python application into a SP (Service Provider) that can be connected to an IdP (Identity Provider).

 Supports: